xnarcos/Audiophile/README.md

 # Audiophile
 Audiophile is a versatile and user-friendly Python script with a sleek GUI interface that caters to all your audio downloading and conversion needs from YouTube URLs.
-Whether you're an avid music enthusiast or just need to grab audio content for various purposes, Audiophile has you covered.

 # Features:
 **Multiple Audio Formats:**